luciasalar/collect-tweets/Readme.md

 The conversation_id can be used as a search query parameter when using either recent search or as an operator within a rule for filtered stream.
 Using the operator on its own will result in the entire conversation thread of Tweets being returned in either real time through filtered stream, or paginated in reverse chronological order from recent search.

+### The conversation id is only added in the recent few months, we can't retrieve conversation in older dates, therefore, we will try @reply to

 ### cool feature: search endpoints
 https://developer.twitter.com/en/docs/twitter-api/v1/tweets/search/guides/standard-operators